Gender inequality persists around the world, including in our region, undermining economic growth, human development and poverty reduction.

 - integrate gender equality and women's empowerment into Australia's foreign policy;

-- integrate gender equality and women’s empowerment into for trade investment and economic diplomacy;
+- integrate gender equality and women's empowerment into our trade, investment and economic diplomacy policies;

-- commit to promoting gender equality in our corporate and human resource policies and practices.
+- commit to promoting gender equality in our internal corporate and human resource policies and practices.

 Why we give aid

 Gender equality is central to economic and human development and a fundamental right.
-It supports economic growth and helps reduce poverty.
+It helps to address the root causes of instability and conflict, drives economic growth, reduces poverty and builds resilience.
+More prosperous, inclusive and equal societies are more stable and peaceful.

 While gains have been made, gender inequalities are still striking given that: